billcary/coursera_getting_and_cleaning_data_course_project/readme.md

 15. RENAME REMAINING COLUMNS WITH MORE DESCRIPTIVE NAMES
 16. Create new dataframe with calculates the average value for each feature, grouped by subject and activity -> **THIS IS THE TIDY DATA FRAME**
+17. Save the tidy data.frame as a .txt file.  **THIS IS THE TIDY DATA SET REQUIRED BY THE PROJECT INSTRUCTIONS**

 ### Citation